Bankim Chandra Ray

-Bankim Chandra Ray (born 1 November 1926) is an Indian former judge of the Supreme Court of India and politician.
+Bankim Chandra Ray (born 1 November 1926) is a retired judge of the Supreme Court of India and politician.

 Early life

-Ray was born to Bhuson Chandra Ray into a rich Namasudra zamindar family at 24 Praganas, Bengal Presidency, British India (now West Bengal, India).
+Ray was born to Bhuson Chandra Ray into a rich Poundra Kshatriya zamindar family at 24 Praganas, Bengal Presidency, British India (now West Bengal, India).
 He did his schooling from Multi Peary Srimantha Institution at Magrahat, in 1946 he completed his B.A from Ripon College (now Surendranath College), in 1951 completed his LL.B in from University Law College (now Department of Law, University of Calcutta) and M.A (Political Economy) from University of Calcutta.

 Career

 In 1952 he got enrolled as a lawyer at Calcutta High Court and started his private practice.
 He got posted as Additional Judge of Calcutta High Court in June, 1976 and elevated to permanent judge in December, 1976.